 - Making new games and releasing them / letting us know This will attract new visitors and more resources for the project - Spreading the word write papers, articles, posts or link to us.
 Also, please let us know.
-If you use DimensioneX for a research work and we don't know it, our references will remain unchanged: you also would have missed an opportunity to gain more visibility. - Donating money a secure system via PayPal and SourceForge.net lets you offer with no risk.
-A donation as little as 5\$ is a good encouragement for us and will help the project to stay alive for more.
+If you use DimensioneX for a research work and we don't know it, our references will remain unchanged: you also would have missed an opportunity to gain more visibility.

-You can learn more on DimensioneX's project goals, priorities and open tasks on the website's area reserved to the project members, and by participating to the discussion of our Forum.
+You can learn more on DimensioneX's project by participating to the discussion on our social channels.